raymondworkshop/raymondworkshop.github.io/_posts/business/2021-09-24-about-entrepreneur.md

 #### How Entrepreneurial Thinking and Acting
 * entrepreneur

+    - **20% theory** + **80% figure it out by yourself**
+    - steps
+        + inception of idea 1-2
+        + proof of concept 3-6
+        + production of samples/prototypes/tools  7-8
+        + conduct of trial schemes  9-10
+        + use in public sector/launch into open market  11-12

     - work on **your product and get product-market fit**
     - you should be **exercising** and **eating healthy**